wiris/html-integrations/README.md

 As a special case, the TinyMCE plugins call the `services/compile.js` script because they need to have the source replaced before building.

-### Technical Demos
+## Technical Demos

-In order to manually test each plugin, demos will be developed in the future.
+In order to manually test each plugin, there's a set of technical demos on the 'demos/' folder.

+Refer to the README file for more information.

-*Note*: To be taken into account when developing the new demos is the fact that CKEditor 5 issues a duplicated modules error when installing the plugin using a "file:..." protocol or a .tgz file.
+**Note**: To be taken into account when developing the new demos is the fact that CKEditor 5 issues a duplicated modules error when installing the plugin using a "file:..." protocol or a .tgz file.
 In order to avoid this, in the old plugins repository we make a hacky string replacement that removes the